cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="scala" code=my_include %}

 Higher order functions are an integral part of Scala, baked into some of the most important features.
-I believe they are essential not only to understand Scala, but functional programming in general.
-They can be utilised to implement an asynchronous programming model, like we've seen with callback functions in C and JavaScript, but there are many other use cases.
+I believe they are essential for understanding not only Scala, but functional programming in general.
+They can be utilised to implement an asynchronous programming model (like what we've seen with callback functions in C and JavaScript), as well as used for many other use cases.

-Together with other functional paradigms they enable writing more stateless, immutable and side-effect free code.
-Which can improve code reliability and parallelizability.
-In my opinion, when used correctly, it can lead to more concise and readable code as well.
+Together with other functional paradigms, they enable writing a more stateless, immutable and side-effect-free code, which can improve code reliability and parallelizability.
+In my opinion, when used correctly, higher order functions also lead to a more concise and readable code.